Al-Mansur Billah: Pursuit of Abu Yazid

 While al-Mansur remained at Kairouan, in the north al-Hasan ibn Ali al-Kalbi had gathered fresh Kutama forces at Constantine and recaptured Béja and Tunis, securing the caliph's northern flank.
 Reinforced with a thousand cavalry from the Cyrenaica, al-Mansur set out from Kairouan on 24 October in the direction of Sbiba.
 From there the Fatimid army marched to Bajaya, which had resisted the rebels' attacks, and welcomed the Fatimid troops as liberators.
-Ibn Hazar, the leader of the Zenata Berbers, sent an envoy to declare his allegiance to al-Mansur.
+Ibn Khazar, the leader of the Zenata Berbers, sent an envoy to declare his allegiance to al-Mansur.
 This in turn forced Abu Yazid to flee to the south and bypass the Zenata territories through the desert.
 Al-Mansur followed him until Biskra, but the local guides counseled against following the rebel leader, as the route was dangerous for an army.
 At Biskra, the governor of Msila and the Zab region, Ja'far ibn Ali ibn Hamdun, presented himself to the caliph in submission, bringing with him a youth who was being hailed as a prophet in the Aurès region.
 After parading him through the camp, al-Mansur had the youth skinned alive and stuffed.

 When the caliph learned that Abu Yazid had found refuge in the Jabal Salat mountains, west of the Chott el Hodna lake, he led his army north to Tubna and then west, along the northern shore of Chott el Hodna.
 Abu Yazid confronted the Fatimid army at the town of Magra on 9 December, but was defeated.
-Following the victory, delegations from the tribes and settlements of the region began arriving at Msila to declare their loyalty to al-Mansur, including Ibn Hazar's son, Ya'qub.
+Following the victory, delegations from the tribes and settlements of the region began arriving at Msila to declare their loyalty to al-Mansur, including Ibn Khazar's son, Ya'qub.
 Shortly after, Abu Yazid launched an attack on al-Mansur's army camp near Msila, but was again beaten back.
 Al-Mansur sent his troops into the Hodna Mountains to pursue the rebel, but Abu Yazid again fled to the Jabal Salat.
 When the Fatimid troops pursued him there, he again fled to the desert, and this time al-Mansur was determined to follow him.
 After a grueling eleven-day march in the desert he was forced to turn back, only for the heavy winter to take further toll on his army.